Eyosiyas8/twitter-scraper-v1/README.md

 If you havn't already installed pip, you can install it with the following command -> sudo apt install python3-pip

+_Also make sure you have Google Chrome installed in your machine_

 pip3 install --upgrade -e git+https://github.com/twintproject/twint.git@origin/master#egg=twint

 ### For more information on twint